Accept Sofort payments

 Integrate

-There are two integration paths you can take:
+There are 2 integration paths you can take:

-• JS SDK integration - Merchants can collect payment information using PayPal hosted UI components, called payment fields components, for alternative payment methods.
+• JavaScript SDK: Merchants can use PayPal-hosted UI components, called payment fields, to collect payment information for alternative payment methods.

-• Orders REST API integration - Allows you to fully customize the checkout experience.
+• Orders REST API: Integrate directly with the Orders API to fully customize the checkout experience.

 1. JS SDK